 This apple pie is surprisingly easy to make once you get past the crust!
 Here’s what you’ll need to do.

 Form the crust.
-Transfer the dough to a 9-inch pie plate, then trim and crimp the edges.
+Transfer the dough to a 9-inch pie plate, then trim and crimp the edges as desired.
 Place the pie plate in the refrigerator until you’re ready to fill it.
+That will help it keep its shape as it bakes.

-Mix the dry ingredients.
+Mix the dry ingredients for the topping.
 Whisk together the flour, brown sugar, salt, and cinnamon in a large bowl.

 Add the remaining ingredients.
 Add the butter, and incorporate it using a pastry blender, a fork, or your fingers until the mixture forms crumbs.
 Stir in the oats.
 Refrigerate the topping while you make the pie filling